-Students should be able to complete the MA program in two years.
+The MA program is designed to be completed in two years.
 In order to remain in the MA program a student must continue to make progress toward the degree.
 The following norms have been established as minimally acceptable progress (MAP):

-Requirement MAP Deadline Pass course work requirements by the end of autumn quarter of the third year.
+Requirement MAP Deadline Pass all core courses by the end of spring quarter of the second year Pass all course requirements by the end of autumn quarter of the third year.
 Complete approved internship by the end of the third year.

 Most students satisfy these requirements well before the indicated deadline.
-If a student fails to satisfy one of the requirements for the MA by the MAP deadline, then the student may be placed on academic probation in that quarter.
+If a student fails to satisfy one of the timeline requirements for the MA by the MAP deadline, then the student may be placed on academic probation in that quarter.
 If the requirement is not satisfied by the following quarter, the student may be placed on final probation.
 Failure to satisfy the requirement within two quarters of the deadline may result in dismissal from the program.